ED 341: Foundations of Reading

 Credits 3.0

-This course will examine the current trends and strategies used in teaching reading and study strategies to elementary students.
-Teacher candidates will apply critical concepts and principles of learner development.
+This course examines the current trends and strategies used in teaching reading and study strategies to elementary students.
+Teacher candidates apply critical concepts and principles of learner development.
 Relevant theorists include: Allington, Bachman, Beck, Billings, Chomsky, Dahl, Duffy, Elkonin, Fry, Gallagher, Bandura, Bruner, Dewey, Gagne, Gardner, Strickland, and Vygotsky.
-Relevant theories include Constructivist Theory, Observational learning theory, Multiple Intelligences theory, Social Development theory and Zone of Proximal Development (ZPD).
-Teacher candidates will develop equitable and inclusive learning experiences reflecting current trends.
-Candidates will demonstrate their ability to work effectively with diverse elementary students and their families.
+Relevant theories include Constructivist Theory, Observational Learning Theory, Multiple Intelligences Theory, Social Development Theory and Zone of Proximal Development (ZPD).
+Teacher candidates develop equitable and inclusive learning experiences reflecting current trends.
+Candidates demonstrate their ability to work effectively with diverse elementary students and their families.
 The Field Experiences Practicum is required.
-North American Division (NAD) curriculum resources/ Adventist Learning Community (ALC) modules will be incorporated in this course.
-NOTE: Field experience hours: 42 hours (part of the 6-day Practicum Block 1; 7 hours/day).
+North American Division (NAD) curriculum resources/Adventist Learning Community (ALC) modules are incorporated in this course.

 Prerequisites